Bret Victor coined the term Learnable Programming in his

-I won't expand on these too much as Victor elaborates on them in the original piece and provides plenty of tangible examples of how they might look in an interface.
+I won't expand on these too much as Victor elaborates on them in the

 Since Victor wrote his piece in 2012, the world of programming education has stepped up its visual game.
 It's no longer just two column, text-based execution contexts.
 We're now swimming in interactive visual environments and gamified educational platforms.

 I began researching the field to see how many of them were putting Victor's principles into practice.
 The examples I looked at ranged from full-on illustrated games to lightly animated sequences of text.
 As I explored, I started to notice design patterns beyond the principles Victor outlined.

 While Victor defined a set of ideals for a hypothetical learning platform, I became more interested in finding patterns in what already exists.
 While we're a long way from achieving the 'ideal' system, there's plenty of good design happening here and now.